 •

-Work Study – This form of financial aid allows students to work on campus in order to pay for tuition or earn money for student expenses.
+Work Study – This form of financial aid allows students to work on campus to pay for tuition or earn money for student expenses.

 •